JLChnToZ/uniterm/README.md

 - Uniterm2 has removed built-in MinSH component which exists in the old one.
 - Uniterm2 is written with TypeScript and the old one is plain JavaScript.
 - Uniterm2 supports dropping files that the old one does not.
-- Uniterm2 built-in supports powerline decorations.
+- Uniterm2 built-in supports powerline decorations (via all-in-one patched [Mononoki](https://madmalik.github.io/mononoki/) font with [Nerd Fonts](https://NerdFonts.com)).
 - Uniterm2 has a simple modding mechanism that does not exists in the old one.
   (see modding section below for details)